Written ByRenan França

 A Columbia Business School, Executive Education provides the corporate entrepreneurship course that gives executives strategies and tools for driving growth within organizations.

-This MOOC from MITx helps business owners and entrepreneurs learn the techniques for business negotiations.
+This MOOC from MichiganX (University of Michigan) helps business owners and entrepreneurs learn the techniques for business negotiations.

-The globally ranked Wharton School of the University of Pennsylvania, for marketing education offers this MOOC for learners to build the marketing skills they require to succeed in a digital economy.
+The globally ranked Wharton School of the University of Pennsylvania, offers this MOOC for learners to build the marketing skills they require to succeed in a digital economy.
 From startups to established enterprises, essential principles and practices are taught.

 Babson College’s Business & Management free course is geared towards teaching how to analyze business opportunities by decision-makers and businesses in securing funding and financial viability.
 The course is free but offers a verified certificate at the price of $199.